-- (A) Except as otherwise noted below, the persons named in the table have sole voting and investment power with respect to all shares of Common Stock, Class B Convertible Preferred Stock and Class C Preferred Stock shown as beneficially owned by them, subject to community property laws where applicable. - (B) Percentages for the Common Stock computed on the basis of 27,403,331 shares outstanding at August 29, 1997, plus additional 1,758,140 shares that could be acquired by principal stockholders through exercise of stock options and warrants during the 60 day period ended October 31, 1997. - (C) Includes 541,535 shares owned by members of Mr. Stone's family as to which he may be deemed to be the beneficial owner.
-Also includes 689,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ended October 31, 1997.

-- (D) Includes 90,100 shares of Common Stock subject to outstanding warrants and 8,520 shares of Common Stock subject to outstanding options to purchase Common Stock exercisable during the 60 day period ended October 31, 1997.
+- (A) Except as otherwise noted below, the persons named in the table have sole voting and investment power with respect to all shares of Common Stock, shown as beneficially owned by them, subject to community property laws where applicable. - (B) Percentages for the Common Stock computed on the basis of 27,403,331 shares outstanding at August 29, 1997, plus an additional 1,783,140 shares that could be acquired by principal stockholders through exercise of stock options and warrants during the 60 day period ending October 31, 1997. - (C) Includes 541,535 shares owned by members of Mr. Stone's family as to which he may be deemed to be the beneficial owner.
+Also includes 689,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 31, 1997. - (D) Includes 90,100 shares of Common Stock subject to outstanding warrants and 8,520 shares of Common Stock subject to outstanding options to purchase Common Stock exercisable during the 60 day period ending October 31, 1997.
 Also includes 40,000 shares owned by members of Mr. Shepard's family as to which he may be deemed to be the beneficial owner. - (E) Includes 20,000 shares owned by members of Mr. Moding's family as to which he may be deemed to be the beneficial owner.
-Also includes 160,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ended October 31, 1997. - (F) Includes 42,000 shares owned by members of Dr. Taylor's family as to which he may be deemed to be the beneficial owner.
-Also includes 677,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ended October 31, 1997. - (G) Includes the 3,123,333 shares owned by Legere Enterprises, Ltd., a Nevada limited partnership owned by Mr. Legere and members of his family and 8,520 shares of Common Stock subject to outstanding options to purchase Common Stock exercisable during the 60 day period ended October 31, 1997. - (H) Includes 125,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ended October 31, 1997. - (I) Includes the securities described in notes (C), (D), (E), (F), (G) and (H).
+Also includes 160,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 31, 1997. - (F) Includes 42,000 shares owned by members of Dr. Taylor's family as to which he may be deemed to be the beneficial owner.
+Also includes 677,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 31, 1997. - (G) Includes the 3,123,333 shares owned by Legere Enterprises, Ltd., a Nevada limited partnership owned by Mr. Legere and members of his family and 8,520 shares of Common Stock subject to outstanding options to purchase Common Stock exercisable during the 60 day period ending October 31, 1997. - (H) Includes 125,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 31, 1997. - (I) Includes 25,000 shares of Common Stock subject to outstanding stock options exercisable during the 60 day period ending October 31, 1997. - (J) Includes the securities described in notes (C), (D), (E), (F), (G), (H) and (I).